e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ```
 inbase     [str]
 ```
 Project name.
-It will be used to give name to MS, plots and tables.
+It will be used to give names to the MS, plots and tables.

 ```
 targets    [str]